fredbec/eurohub-prt/README.md

 ## Contents of the repository
 This repo is organized as follows:

 - `R`: Contains scripts needed to load and clean data from the Hub to prep for analyses.
-Also some utils-type R files containing functions that are loaded in executing scripts (either for data-cleaning scripts or for scripts in e.g. `ensvssize`, see below)
+Also some utils-type R files containing functions that are loaded in executing scripts (either for data-cleaning scripts or for scripts in e.g. `ensvssize`, see below).
+Data loading scripts are minimally adapted from https://github.com/epiforecasts/simplified-forecaster-evaluation.

 - `ensvssize`: Contains scripts that run an ensemble recombination experiment from available host of Hub models:
   - `master-enscomb.R`: loads the following scripts (all in this folder unless indicated otherwise):